Skip to content

-I’ll be honest with you, when I first heard about cash back sites years ago, I thought it sounded too good to be true.
+I’ll be honest with you: when I first heard about getting paid to shop years ago, I thought it sounded like a total scam.

-But after using these sites for over a decade and earning thousands of dollars in cashback over the years, I can tell you this is real money we’re talking about.
+But after using these cashback sites and apps for over a decade and earning thousands of dollars in actual cash, I can tell you that this is real money and not using them is like refusing to accept a “free money” windfall.

 What is a Cashback Site?